Asgeir Årdal

 Asgeir Mandelid Årdal (born 30 November 1983) is a Norwegian cross-country skier.
 He made his FIS Cross-Country World Cup debut in March 2005 in Drammen, Norway.
 He collected his first World Cup points with a 24th place finish in Drammen in March 2008.

-Årdal represents the sports club Jølster IL, in Jølster, Sogn og Fjordane.
-He currently lives in the village of Skei in Jølster municipality.
+Årdal represents the sports club Jølster IL, based in Sunnfjord Municipality in Vestland.
+He currently lives in the village of Skei in Sunnfjord Municipality.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).